companieshouse/ocr-api-consumer/README.md

 # ocr-api-consumer

 Service to consume requests for extraction of text from images and manage the requests to the OCR API.

-Drop 1 will NOT include any Kafka.
+When this application starts up it will consume messages depending on the environment variable IS_ERROR_QUEUE_CONSUMER:

+- IS_ERROR_QUEUE_CONSUMER = false: Main and Retry Topic.
+Here it will read from the last offset it has consumed on both topics
+- IS_ERROR_QUEUE_CONSUMER = true: Error topic.
+Here it will read in the latest offset in the error topic and store this.
+Then it process all records from the first offset unto the latest offset when the application was started (in error reading mode)

 ## Requirements